sagarreddypatil/portfolio-website/posts/projects/cms-avi-sw.md

 easy to meet deadlines when it comes to upcoming tests.

-The next step is implementing interrupt-driven I/O. For our purposes, this isn't something that's necessary 99% of the time, but it becomes a problem whenever we run any long-running subroutines.
-On the hardware side, DRDY's from peripherals are connected to a GPIO pin, which can be used to trigger a subroutine, to say, read data off of an ADC and add to to the queue to be stored and transmitted.
+The next step is implementing interrupt-driven I/O. For our purposes, this isn't necessary 99% of the time, but it becomes a problem whenever we run any long-running subroutines.
+On the hardware side, DRDY's from peripherals are connected to a GPIO pin, which can be used to trigger a subroutine, to say, read data off of an ADC and add it to the queue to be stored and transmitted.

-Implementing DMA isn't really at the highest priority though - the only place where it's really applicable would be the Ethernet and Flash drivers.
+Implementing DMA isn't really at the highest priority though - the only place where it's applicable would be the Ethernet and Flash drivers.
 Devices like the ADC read short bursts of data triggered by interrupts, and we decided that it's not worth the effort to implement DMA for these devices.

-**Fun fact: the RP2040's DMA system is actually turing complete.
+**Fun fact: the RP2040's DMA system is turing complete.
 More info [here](https://hackaday.com/2023/01/20/help-needed-on-thumb-image-rp2040-dma-hack-makes-another-cpu-core/)**

 ### Network Stack

-The network stack was actually very nicely handled for us by the W5500 chip, which is what we use to add Ethernet capability to the RP2040.
+The network stack was nicely handled for us by the W5500 chip, which is what we use to add Ethernet capability to the RP2040.
 Communicating over SPI, it includes a hardwired TCP/IP stack, with 6 sockets.

-All we need to do is write a driver to access this functionality, and abstract away details such as socket creation, buffer management, configuration, etc. I won't really be going into much detail about this driver, but you can read the datasheet for the chip [here](https://cdn.sparkfun.com/datasheets/Dev/Arduino/Shields/W5500_datasheet_v1.0.2_1.pdf)
+All we need to do is write a driver to access this functionality, and abstract away details such as socket creation, buffer management, configuration, etc. I won't be going into much detail about this driver, but you can read the datasheet for the chip [here](https://cdn.sparkfun.com/datasheets/Dev/Arduino/Shields/W5500_datasheet_v1.0.2_1.pdf)

 ### Communication Protocols